-- From an assessors point of view; if you make a statement or give a description then reference it, evidence it, map it! - Label your paragraphs, reference your statements, label each piece of evidence and then map them on the new 2021 mapping document. - Use evidence more than once but make sure it is relevant to the statement you make. - Use strong evidence an attendance certificate of is ok to say you were there, critical reflection of the meeting is much stronger; you were there, listened, formed an opinion.
+From an assessors point of view; if you make a statement or give a description then reference it, evidence it, map it!

+Label your paragraphs, reference your statements, label each piece of evidence and then map them on the mapping document (for pre January 2025 submissions).

+Use evidence more than once but make sure it is relevant to the statement you make.

+Use strong evidence - an attendance certificate of is ok to say you were there, critical reflection of the meeting is much stronger; you were there, listened, formed an opinion.
 If you then give a review of the meeting to your colleagues even better!

-(Note we are aiming to have a template for new applications by December 2024)
+(Note we are aiming to have a template for new applications in early 2025)